 Yale University’s Student Accessibility Services (SAS) provides a wide variety of services for Yale students with disabilities.
 The office works with all Yale students, including Yale Law School students, to facilitate necessary accommodations.
 All accommodations and services are individualized and based on students needs, course requirements, and appropriate documentation.
 Frequently requested accommodations include adaptive computer technology, classroom accommodations, and examination and testing modifications, among others.
 SAS works with Associate Dean Mike Thompson to provide accommodations such as elevator access or carrels for students with disabilities.
 Students should call the SAS office at 203-432-2324 to schedule a meeting to learn more about the accommodations process.

-Special Services Van Information
+Accessible Transit Van Information

 Testing Accommodations Request

 Students interested in requesting testing accommodations for the bar exam should first review the bar examiners' website for the state where they plan on practicing.
 Each state has its own requirements and deadlines for requesting accommodations.
 Please note that these deadlines are frequently well in advance of other application deadlines.
 For assistance with bar exam accommodations, or any other questions related to disability accommodations, please contact Associate Dean of Student Affairs Ellen Cosgrove.